 This course will be presented on campus though a shift to online may be needed due to possible Covid-related issues.
 All lectures will be provided in D2L as voice-over .mp4 files and standard printable .pdf files for students in quarantine.
 Labs will be presented in Bolin 105 during normal lab time (Mondays, 1-2:50pm) using materials provided in D2L.
 If it is necessary to do labs online, the labs will be presented via Zoom or as voice-over .mp4 files and standard printable .pdf files.
 Lectures (video and PowerPoint), Lab Assignments, and Homework Assignments will be provided in D2L.
 All regular exams will be administered in person or online using D2L.
 Note that he Final Exam may be project-based rather than a "regular" exam.
-Additional requirements for Graduate Students are in orange, bold, italic text in this syllabus.
-Graduate students will have additional exam questions, additional components on lab and homework assignments, and must submit a longer and more detailed research paper and presentation.
+Additional requirements for Graduate Students will have additional exam questions, additional components on lab and homework assignments, and must submit a longer and more detailed research paper and presentation.